aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * Use DESeq2 to get normalized counts.
 We'll use those to filter for presence/absence venns.
     - Normalizes based on total expressed readcounts
     - Independently prefilters data to minimize multiple comparisons
-    - Wald tests with Benjamini-Hochberg adjustment (adjusted p<0.1)
+    - Wald tests with Benjamini-Hochberg adjustment (adjusted p<0.05) (Note, originally used default value of 0.1, but other published miRNAseq papers all seem to use 0.05)
     - Shrinkage estimation of log fold changes to minimize tendency of random variation in miRNAs with very low readcounts from overpowering meaningful variation.
   * Presence/absence Venns
     - Presence = type-treatment mean >=3.5 (>=14 normalized reads in a type-treatment.
 This gives very similar results as DESeq2's filters:
     - 418 mature miRNAs (from 307 precursors) pass DESeq filters in Dom vs Wild or AFB vs Control.
 426 mature miRNAs (from 314 precursors) pass the >=3.5 filter.
 831 of 845 mature miRNAs have the same status in both (pass both filters or don't pass both filters.)
   * Differential Expression
     - Use full dataset (845 mature miRNAs).
 Let DESeq2 do the filtering of low expression miRNAs
-    - Type-treatment analysis:
+    - Type-treatment analysis (BH adjusted p<0.05) (Note-these were higher but I was using p<0.1 and no LFC cutoff):
-      - 56 DE miRNAs in Domestic vs Wild: 20 up, 36 down
+      -  32 DE miRNAs in Domestic vs Wild:
+        - 18 with LFC>=1: 4 up, 14 down
-      - 26 DE miRNAs in AFB vs Control: 18 up, 8 down
+      - 21 DE miRNAs in AFB vs Control
+        - 13 with LFC>=1: 11 up, 2 down
       - 0 significant interaction effects
-    - Domestic vs Wild, Control birds only
-      - 61 DE miRNAs: 25 up, 36 down

 ## Compare putative turkey miRNAs to human, mouse, and chicken miRNAs